 - Groceries were reported as the number one expense overall and for each age group.

 - 73.7% of respondents reported following a generally ranged budget, while 21.4% of respondents reported following a budget precisely to the dollar.

-The topic of personal financial security has been at the forefront of American discourse lately, as the COVID-19 pandemic has shuttered businesses and caused millions of jobs to be lost around the country.
-Some are better prepared than others for the prospect of financial uncertainty.
+The topic of personal financial security has been at the forefront of American discourse lately, as COVID-19 restrictions lift and money habits begin to shift.
 Just how tapped into their own financial situation is the average person?
 How are they putting money aside for a rainy day?
 How much are they saving?
 And where are they putting it?